Time is critical.

 Our fleet of helicopters and Rapid Response Vehicles can transport our doctors and paramedics to patients 24/7, 365 days a year.
 We bring the emergency room to the scene and deliver life-saving critical care.

 At the scene, they provide us with the means to deliver an advanced level of treatment and the ability to transfer patients to a hospital where they can be given the best available care for their condition.

-The Helicopter Emergency Medical Service (HEMS) currently provided by Air Ambulance Kent Surrey Sussex is comprised of three aircraft, two AW169 and one MD902.
+Our fleet consists of three helicopters (two AW169s and one MD902) and four response cars.
 The MD902 is used if either of the AW169s are undergoing maintenance or servicing.

 At present, we carry 150kg of equipment and the additional carrying capacity of these new vehicles will enable us to plan for future development in this area.

 £7.50 a month could pay for twenty disposable blood pressure cuffs used to measure a patient's blood pressure.

 £50 could fund 300 syringes used to administer life-saving drugs at the scene of an incident.